maltezfaria/DataFlowTasks.jl/README.md

 Visualizing the DAG can be helpful.
 When debugging, this representation of dependencies between tasks as inferred by `DataFlowTasks` can help identify missing or erroneous data dependency annotations.
 When profiling, identifying the critical path (plotted in red in the DAG) can help understand the performances of the implementation.

-In the real-world example of the tiled Cholesky factorization, we can see how quickly the DAG complexity increases (even though the test case only has 4x4 blocks here):
+In this more complex example, we can see how quickly the DAG complexity increases (even though the test case only has 4x4 blocks here):

 ````julia
 using GraphViz